Inflation set to rebound after jump in energy bills

 This would see it return to the level witnessed in July and August, and would be in line with recent forecasts by the Bank of England.

-Economists have said an increase is likely to have been driven by higher energy bills after an increase in the price cap for households last month.
+Economists have said an increase is likely to have been driven by higher energy bills after a rise in the price cap for households last month.

 In October, average household energy bills increased by £149 a year after regulator Ofgem raised the cap from £1,568 for a typical dual fuel household in England, Scotland and Wales to £1,717.
 This represents a roughly 10% rise.